sigasi/sigasi_insights/manual/libraries.md

 All library configuration information is stored in the `.library_mapping.xml` file in the root of your project.
 If you edit this file, your project will be cleared and rebuilt automatically (a so-called *Clean Build*).

-Sigasi only writes changes to this configuration file when you make changes to the library configuration with the context menu in the *Project Explorer*.
-When you do make changes, Sigasi first checks that all paths in the library configuration still exist.
+Sigasi Studio only writes changes to this configuration file when you make changes to the library configuration with the context menu in the *Project Explorer*.
+When you do make changes, Sigasi Studio first checks that all paths in the library configuration still exist.
 If a path no longer exists, is will be removed from the configuration file.
 Note that the library configuration file is **case-sensitive**, even on Windows.

 # Common libraries {: #libraries-common}